RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

  u'USNO-A2.0 1',
  u'USNO-SA2.0 1']

-User can delete a catalog from the database either by name or access URL:
+You can delete a catalog from the database either by name or access URL:

 >>> my_db.delete_catalog('USNO-SA2.0 1')
 >>> my_db.delete_catalog_by_url(